chelsealau/EC601-A1-07/README.md

 # Robotic Helping Hand

+*Project Definition:*
-*Project Definition:* Develop a robot hand that is able to use a controller for the user.
+Develop a robot hand that is able to use a controller for the user.

 The intention of this project is to make an articulate, responsive robot hand for users who have limited hand mobility.
-The current iteration of this project plays X with a X using X input.
+The current iteration of this project plays [Cuphead](https://www.gog.com/game/cuphead) with an *Xbox Core Wireless Controller* by tracking X input.

 *Design Requirements:*
 - Must be a hands free game interaction